 The Razer Hammerhead USB-C have a non-detachable USB-C cable with an in-line remote.
 They have very low latency when used on a PC but their latency is reduced to 7ms when using a USB-C Android phone, which is great if you like to stream videos or movies.

 These headphones have full microphone and audio compatibility with PCs that have a USB-C port or when using a USB-A adapter.
 However, you won't be able to use these with a PS4.
+If you want a pair of in-ear headphones that are compatible with PS4 and other consoles, try the Logitech G333, which come with a 1/8" TRRS cable as well as a USB-C adapter.

 The Razer Hammerhead USB-C aren't compatible with the Xbox One.